 - At the end of the study period; and

-Students wanting to do research here in a non-award capacity must be coming for at least three months and up to a maximum of twelve months.
-In some cases, students can be given permission to stay for up to two years.
+Visiting student researchers wanting to do research here in a non-award capacity must be coming for at least three months and up to a maximum of twelve months.
+In some cases, they can be given permission to stay for up to two years.

-Students wanting to visit the University for less than three months to undertake research as part of their course may be able to apply for a visitor visa.
+Visiting student researchers wanting to visit the University for less than three months to undertake research as part of their course may be able to apply for a visitor visa.
 Please advise the student to contact the nearest Australian high commission or embassy to confirm that the visitor visa is appropriate for their visit.
-You could also speak to Student Visa Support unit on campus.
+You could also speak to the Student Visa Support unit on campus.

-Students should contact individual academics and make arrangements that suit the Melbourne research group and the student’s planned time away from their home institution.
-Arrangements within individual faculties/schools vary but the pre-application process is the responsibility of the student and supervisor here at Melbourne.
+Student researchers should contact individual academics and make arrangements that suit the University of Melbourne research group and the student’s planned time away from her/his home institution.
+Arrangements within individual faculties/schools/departments vary but the pre-application process is the responsibility of the student and supervisor here at the University of Melbourne.

-Specific information for the respective programs exist for academics and administrators at:
+Specific information for academics and administrators for the respective programs can be found at:

-On the last page of the downloadable instructions the student is asked to forward the acknowledgement email to Melbourne Global Mobility to indicate that her/his application is submitted.
-Please draw this to the student's attention as this is how we are aware the application is ready to be processed.
+On the last page of the downloadable instructions the student is asked to forward the acknowledgement email to Global Mobility (GM) to indicate that her/his application is submitted.
+Please draw this to the applicant's attention as this is how we are aware the application is ready to be processed.

-Once all the documentation has been received and uploaded, MGM checks that the application is ready to be assessed.
+Once all the documentation has been received and uploaded, the GM team checks that the application is ready to be assessed.

-MGM do not assess graduate research applications.
-They must be assessed for entry to the University by the relevant graduate school.
-A broadcast email with a summary of the student’s details is sent to the graduate school asking them to assess the application based on the documentation loaded into CiA (the admissions system into which student applications are lodged).
+GM do not assess graduate research applications.
+They must be assessed for entry to the University by the relevant faculty.
+A broadcast email with a summary of the student’s details is sent to the faculty asking them to assess the application based on the documentation loaded into CiA (the admissions system into which student applications are lodged).